GTMStack

 The Minimum Viable GTM Stack

 Stack requirements vary dramatically by company size.
-Here are two reference architectures.
+We’ve seen what works at different stages.

 20-Person Startup (Seed to Series A)

 At this stage, you need to move fast with minimal operational overhead.
-The stack should be simple enough that one person can manage it alongside their primary role.
+One person should be able to manage the stack alongside their primary role.

 • Email: Built-in HubSpot email or a lightweight tool like Instantly for cold outbound.

-• Calendar scheduling: Calendly or HubSpot’s built-in meeting scheduler.
+• Calendar scheduling: Calendly or HubSpot’s built-in scheduler.

-• Analytics: HubSpot’s built-in reporting plus Google Analytics for web.
+• Analytics: HubSpot’s built-in reporting plus Google Analytics.

 • Communication: Slack for internal, email for external.

 Total tools: 4-5.
 Total SaaS spend: $0 to $500/month.
-The constraint at this stage is not tooling — it is process.
-Define your sales process, your lead qualification criteria, and your handoff workflows before adding tools.
+The constraint at this stage is not tooling.
+It’s process.
+Define your sales process, qualification criteria, and handoff workflows before adding tools.

 200-Person Scale-Up (Series B to C)

-At this stage, you have a dedicated GTM ops function (or should have one), multiple specialized teams (SDR, AE, marketing, CS), and enough data volume that tool selection materially impacts productivity.
+At this stage, you have a dedicated GTM ops function, multiple specialized teams, and enough data volume that tool selection materially impacts productivity.

-• Marketing automation: HubSpot Marketing Hub, Marketo, or a platform matched to your marketing team’s sophistication.
+• Marketing automation: HubSpot Marketing Hub, Marketo, or a platform matched to your team’s sophistication.

 • Analytics and BI: Looker, Tableau, or a GTM-specific analytics platform.